 By signing the appropriate forms for obtaining access to the University computing facilities, users agree to abide by all policies that relate specifically to the use of these facilities.
 Any breach of these policies will be deemed an infringement and dealt with accordingly which could result in suspension of access privileges or in severe cases, legal authorities will be involved.

 Interfering, in any way, with the University network or associated equipment, be it intentional or accidental, is not permitted.
 Any such interference will be acted upon and may result in removal from the University network until an investigation can be completed and the source of the interference is removed.

 Federation University Australia encourages staff and students to appropriately use electronic communication in order to achieve the mission and goals of the University.
 The University encourages the use of electronic communication to share information, to improve communication and to exchange ideas.
-Given that universities place high value on open communication of ideas, including those new and controversial, the intention of the University is to maximise freedom of communication for purposes that further the goals of the University.

 The electronic communications services must not be used for the distribution of material that may be deemed offensive, discriminatory or defamatory or the publishing or advertising of personal events or activities.